Hardware Projects¶

 We highly recommend SSH to allow for a quick setup of Google API and device link.

-Remark: When setting up the activity controls, ensure you also enable “Include Chrome browsing history and activity from websites and apps that use Google services”, else she will not function ;) - Make sure you have one of DietPi’s File Servers installed.
+Remark: When setting up the activity controls, ensure you also enable “Include Chrome browsing history and activity from websites and apps that use Google services”, else she will not function ;).

-Once the “Ok, Google” prompt appears, test the device.
-Then you can terminate the program with Ctrl+C and restart the services:
+• Once the “Ok, Google” prompt appears, test the device.
+Then you can terminate the program with Ctrl+C and restart the service:

 To check the status of the service run: